Rugby League

 Source: some of the ideas in this document have been obtained from Sport England’s Club Matters A-Z Fundraising Ideas at: www.sportenglandclubmatters.com.

-DISCLAIMER: This is not an exhaustive list and The RFL or RLWC2021 take no responsibility of the accuracy of its content.
+DISCLAIMER: This is not an exhaustive list and The RFL take no responsibility of the accuracy of its content.
 This has been put together simply as a guide for not-for-profit organisations who are looking at ways to fundraise for their clubs.

 Introduction